FortechRomania/js-team-showcase/showcase/firebase.md

 ### Database
 Firebase offers two types of databases, both NoSQL: Realtime Database and Firestore.
 Firestore is in beta, but is the new flagship of Google Firebase.
 Firestore is a big improvement over Realtime Database.
-You can find a list of differences between them [ here ](https://firebase.google.com/docs/database/rtdb-vs-firestore).
+You can find a list of differences between them [ here. ](https://firebase.google.com/docs/database/rtdb-vs-firestore)

 **The most important feature of firebase databases is that it keeps all your data in sync automatically through WebSockets.**.
 This way you can sync your data to all your clients almost instantly.
 The other option would be get your data from the database only when you request it.
 ### Authentication